KJKan/mcfarland/Tutorial.md

                           nobs = n_Hungary )
 ```

-This is how we would 'run' the model:
+In psychonetrics, this is how we would 'run' a model, the saturated model in this case:

 ```{r}
 results_saturatedModel   <- saturatedModel   %>% runmodel